ayakashi-io/ayakashi-io.github.io/docs/guide/building-a-complete-scraping-project.md

 Anything placed in `params` of a scraper or script in the config file will then be available for the scraper/script to use inside the `params` object.
-In our case we passed a `repoLimit` to limit the amount of trending repos to fetch to five.
+In our case we passed a `repoLimit` to limit the amount of trending repos to fetch.
-So, we use our parameter and slice the original extracted list of links into a new `limitedTrendingRepos` variable which will contain only the first five links.
+So we use our parameter and slice the original extracted list of links into a new `limitedTrendingRepos` variable which will contain only the first five links.

 ### Yielding data